 Certainly there are many compelling arguments for pursuing devices to generate electricity from ocean waves.
 At a basic level designing such a device is relatively easy.
 The challenge, of course, lies in designing a wave energy converter (WEC) that can produce electricity at a cost-competitive rate.
-While estimates vary widely, the levelized cost of energy (LCOE) - that is the cost of electricity excluding any government incentives - achieved by a wave energy converter is on the order of \$1-0.5 kW/hr [10-12].
-To be competitive with other grid-scale generation technologies, such as natural gas and wind, the cost of wave energy must drop by at least half to be feasible in some specific high-price communities, and by a factor of 10 to be more broadly practical.
+While estimates vary widely, the levelized cost of energy (LCOE) - that is the cost of electricity excluding any government incentives - achieved by a WEC is on the order of 1-0.5 %/kW h [10-12].
+To be competitive with other grid-scale generation technologies, such as natural gas and wind, the cost of wave energy must drop by at least half to be feasible in some high-cost energy markets (e.g., islands), and by a factor of 10 to be more broadly practical.